 While the popular opinion over marijuana is changing, South Carolina still has strict laws when it comes to possession of marijuana.

-If this is your first charge, for instance, you’ll be hit with a misdemeanor.
+If this is your first arrest, for instance, you’ll be hit with a misdemeanor.
 You may face up to 30 days of incarceration, as well as $620 in fines if your possession is under 1 oz.
 Should more than 1 oz. be found on your person, you’ll automatically face charges of possession with intent to distribute (PWID), which is a felony.

-These charges can drastically affect all aspects of your life.
-But if you’re facing charges, no matter if they’re felony or misdemeanor, finding an experienced criminal defense attorney immediately should be first on your list in order to ensure you get the justice and legal treatment that you deserve.
+All of these consequences can drastically affect all aspects of your life.
+But if you’re facing simple possession charges, no matter if they’re felony or misdemeanor, finding an experienced criminal defense attorney immediately should be first on your list in order to ensure you get the justice and legal treatment that you deserve.

 Contacting the Law Office of David B. Tarr as soon as you’re charged with simple possession gives you the best chance of being completely exonerated from your charges or at least securing a significant reduction in both charge and punishment.